April 21, Reading 1 – Numbers 1

 Israel needed to be protected from profaning the tabernacle and being consumed by the wrath of the Lord.

-And this is what Jesus did, this and more.
-He did what the Levites could not do.
-They merely guarded the earthly tabernacle.
+This is what Jesus did while on earth, this and more.
+Jesus did what the Levites could not do.

 Jesus took the wrath of God on Himself.